phundament/docs/6-tutorials/installation-composer.md

 Open `http://path-to-app/web` or `http://path-to-app/web?r=admin` in your browser.

-Afterwards you can access your Phundament application under `http://localhost/app/frontend/web` and `http://localhost/app/backend/web`.
+Afterwards you can access your phd application under `http://localhost/app/frontend/web` and `http://localhost/app/backend/web`.

 ### Virtual Hosts and nice URLs